-When I first heard Carrie Bradshaw say these lines I recall they resonated with me as that’s what I have been looking for.
+When I first heard fictional character Carrie Bradshaw say ‘I’m looking for love.
+Real Love.
+Ridiculous.
+Inconvenient.
+Consuming.
+Can’t-live-without-each-other love’.
+I recall it resonated with me as that’s what I have been looking for.
 My whole life.
 Until recently this ideal had never been challenged.
 I don’t mean people had never suggested to me that my expectations were too great or I had a ‘fairy tale complex’, I mean I myself had never challenged this belief.
 What was my belief exactly?
 Well, boy meets girl, they fall in love, they live happily ever after.
 Like my own Gran and Grandpa who were married 50 years until physically separated by death.
 And where did this belief come from?
 Childhood I guess.
 I remember reading a lot of ‘Happily Ever After’ books and dreaming about my moment of riding off into the sunset.

 I had a few reality checks along they way.
 Parents divorce.
 Estranged father.
 First boyfriend cheating on me.
 Second boyfriend cheating on me.
 Husband cheating on me.
 You may have noticed a pattern?
 It took me a while.
 I remember the first year of marriage being a huge shock to the system because of MY expectations of what it would be like.
 I often thought, ‘why on Earth did my mother not warn me about this?’
 Why was my marriage so hard?
 We are supposed to be on ‘happily ever after’ now.
 My sister wisely reflected, that after a wedding such as I had had (rural Scotland, old castle, hilarious ceilidh) that anything after that was going to be decidedly less exciting.
 One of the last days I spent in my marital home before we separated, I recall sadly looking at the beautiful, solid, Mexican pine furniture he had insisted on getting as ‘it would last’.
 He was right, it did.
 Longer than our marriage.